4est-is-Forrest/square-iron/content/docs/General Context/_index.md

 template: docs

 ---
-This document offers brief contextual information surrounding the help desk environment much of my code was written in.
-Details on specific challenges and solutions faced in this environment may also viewed.
+This document offers brief contextual information surrounding my code in its help desk environment.
+Details on specific challenges and solutions faced in this environment may also viewed for reference.

 <hr />